Dave Fornell, editor of DAIC Magazine

 14 Ways to Reduce Radiation Exposure in the Cath Lab

 One radiation protection technology that often has operators packed around displays at some conference expos waiting to try it out is the ZeroGravity system.
-It is a ceiling suspended suit that offers more protection than standard aprons, including full body protection including the face.
+It is a ceiling suspended suit that offers more protection than standard aprons, offering full body protection including the face.
 It allows operators to shed their lead aprons and eliminate any weight on the operator’s back, helping alleviate orthopedic back pain.

 In the past, there was not much that could be done to mitigate the X-ray radiation exposure of interventional cardiologists or cath lab staff.
 Also years ago, the subspecialty of interventional cardiology was new and few people had experience with what happens to cath lab staff exposed to X-rays for 25-30 years over their career.
 Today, 30 years after interventional cardiology became a subspecialty, the impact of that exposure is coming to light.
 This has spurred discussions about radiation safety and caused a demand for new ways to reduce staff exposure.